Last Updated on September 6, 2023 by Tim Wells

 You could actually take that game and run it on your GameCube.

-As you might expect, reverse-engineering an emulator for a twenty year old game console is pretty complex.
-The emulator needs to mimic a proprietary graphics card, sound card, CPU, and storage system seamlessly.
+As you might expect, reverse-engineering an emulator for a twenty-year-old game console is complex.
+The emulator must seamlessly mimic a proprietary graphics card, sound card, CPU, and storage system.

 Otherwise, the game won’t be playable.